APZConservationResearch/Training-and-management/R-training-links.md

 ## Community help
 Stuck on an issue?
 Try asking the community!
-* [Stack overflow](https://stackoverflow.com/) is the place you will most likely find the answer you are look for.
+* [Stack overflow](https://stackoverflow.com/) is the place you will most likely find the answer you are looking for.
 If not, ask your own question!
 * [Reddit R help](https://www.reddit.com/r/Rlanguage/) is good but questions are less likely to be answered.
 * Poorly phrased and formatted questions are not likely answered so it is important to learn [how to ask proper questions](https://stackoverflow.com/help/how-to-ask)